 So, what we’d ask you to do is recognize that the children’s books are intended to teach concepts like being loving and being thoughtful, to children, whether or not there is a discovery.
 Why, well, for obvious reasons, they’re simply good concepts to teach.

 But would Cathy and Chris have done that?
 Would they have written books for children if they had not made an insight and discovery into systems?
 No. The simple answer is no.

 It is the objective nature of a systems discovery that makes this compelling to Cathy and Chris.

 Now, we should probably make one more point here.
 Beyond being loving and being thoughtful, there is another whole sphere that pertains to businesses.
 And beyond being loving and being thoughtful, there is another whole sphere that pertains to societal organization.
-We can understand a business organization as having parts like thinking and linking (or pumping) and we can understand a society as having parts like technology or tools, which act as the extension of the brain and as having law (including norms and mores), which acts like a heart.
+We can understand a business organization as having parts like thinking and linking (or pumping) and we can understand society as having parts like technology or tools, which act as the extension of the brain and as having law (including norms and mores), which acts as a heart.

 Naturally, this takes a lot of explaining.